AntonioFasano/LookOut/source/readme.md

 Outlook is probably one of the most powerful PIM system and these macros are partly a consequence and an evidence of that.
 Outlook is also very mouse oriented.
 In a typical session you move back and forth from the navigation pane to the content area.
 If the navigation tree is very simple, few nodes and a low nesting level, then you can stand the mouse journeys, when not a keyboard addict; with a very deep structure, moving from a contact folder to a mail folder and then to the calendar etc. is very time consuming.

 Keyboard shortcuts could help, but their design is rather weird.
-With Ctrl-6 you visualize the contact folders in the navigation pane (yes, CTRL-6), then you'd like to scroll the tree with the arrows but, surprise, the focus is not on the folder.
+With CTRL-6 you visualize the contact folders in the navigation pane (yes, CTRL-6), then you'd like to scroll the tree with the arrows but, surprise, the focus is not on the folder.
 Even if you help yourself with the mouse and select an upper node, the focus is immediately moved away (very unnaturally).
 To keep the selection you have to double click, but not too fast or you will activate the rename feature.

 Real time search could really help to get to the item you need.
-Here again Outlook has plenty of powerful options to search in every possible way, but you have to click way t0o icons and dialogs, so it's not really real time.
+Here again Outlook has plenty of powerful options to search in every possible way, but you have to click way too icons and dialogs, so it's not really real time.
 No comparison with Gmail, where you write /Chess and you immediately get all your contacts playing your favourite game.

 My humble opinion is that Outlook is a very mature product.
 When it was introduced, writing an email and searching for the recipient's details was something quite occasional in the day of a computer user, therefore the responsiveness of the interface hardly affected the overall user experience.
 Nowadays, since we process electronically an uncountable number of social tasks per day, the total valuable time spent in searching the proper folder with the proper item can entail a huge impact on productivity and on the level of stress at the end of the day.